terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 ## **5 The ZiptieAI.com site evolution**

 I started out focusing on page "1 drones" (with AI = CNNs, object recognition).

-Currently the focus is on Palantir type systems.
+My interest shifted to the AI that powered the CNNs.
+I wanted to understand the core of how it worked, but I struggled to find a clear mechanistic straightforward explanation.
+So with the help of GPT I learned on my own, and ZiptieAI become a site primarily about AI.
+The evolution continued, steadily moving up the AI "food chain", only recently focusing on Palantir-style systems.

+This section documents that evolution.
+If you really want to understand AI, I recommend following the same path.
+A solid understanding of core AI in invaluable when building Palantir type systems.

 **TOC**
 - 5.1 Page "2 NNs" explains with demos the core of NN’s